shakilgazi/Public_E-commerce_Product_Data_Extraction/README.md

 ## Notes

 - The Google Sheet must have view access for verification (Share > Anyone with the link > Viewer).
-- The script creates the "Laptop Data" tab with headers: Product Name, Price, Extraction Timestamp, Product URL.
+- The script creates the "Laptop Data" tab with headers: Product Name, Product Price, Brand with model, Description, Number of Review, Number or Rating, Extraction Timestamp, Product URL.

 ## Dependencies